 Dan Boyarski, Carnegie Mellon, School of Design

-Kelly Murdoch-Kitt, Rochester Institute of Technology
+Kelly Murdoch-Kitt, University of Michigan

 Susan Hagan, Carnegie Mellon, Department of English